QAddict/rpg/README.md

 information of all elements on the stack to be used in the rule application (AST method invocation).

 Example of such parser, but implemented manually, can be found in the module `jast-sample-parser`.

+## Further automation for more rapid development
+1. For IsA relation in the AST there is always rule A is(B b).
+Therefore adding such rule automatically seems to simplify the grammar.
+2. Common pattern for lists is pair of rules - empty rule, and list + item.
+If there is a list for which there's no rule, then such pair can be added automatically.
+That would also significantly simplify the grammar.
+But it may result in a magic.
+So it can be explicitly controlled by annotations.